-- grade of D or F,

-- completion of a parent conference,

-- demonstration of the student seeking consistent academic assistance, or

-- space available in a comparable course.
+- Grade of D or F, - Completion of a parent conference during each grading period, - Demonstration of the student seeking consistent academic assistance, and - Space available in a comparable course.

 Withdrawing from an honors or AP course is denoted with the WP or WF designation, but cannot be done until after the midpoint of the course.
 In the case of extenuating circumstances, a petition may be made on a case-by-case basis to the principal (or designee) for review of criteria to ensure proper course placement.